A Retrieve-and-Read Framework for Knowledge Graph Link Prediction: Results

-To gain further insights into the reader, we report a breakdown of the link prediction performance based on whether the target entity is present in the input subgraph for MINERVA and BFS retrievers (Table~\ref{tab:target_ent_present}).
+\textbf{Effect of Target Entity Coverage in Subgraph.} To gain further insights into the reader, we report a breakdown of the link prediction performance based on whether the target entity is present in the input subgraph (Table~\ref{tab:target_ent_present}).
 When the target entity is present in the subgraph, the comparative performance is very high (Hits@1 is almost $8\times$ compared to when it is absent for the MINERVA retriever).
-This can be explained by the fact that the coverage of target entity provides the reader some potentially correct reasoning paths to better establish the link between the source and target entity.
-This also gives an insight that the coverage of the target entity in the context subgraph could be a useful indicator of the retriever module's performance.
+This can be explained by the fact that the coverage of the target entity provides the reader with some potentially correct reasoning paths to better establish the link between the source and the target entity.
+This also gives an insight that the coverage of the target entity in the context subgraph could be a useful indicator of the retriever module's performance. \\

+\textbf{Effect of Entity Degree.} We analyze the effect of the degree of source and target entities in the training graph on the overall link prediction performance for FB15K-237 (Figure~\ref{fig:degree_analysis}).
+We observe that the performance increases gradually with an increase in the entity degree.
+Intuitively, a higher entity degree increases the retriever's likelihood of discovering useful evidential context in the form of logical reasoning paths, connecting the source entity to the target entity for link prediction.